okuvshynov/rlscout/README.md

 ## LIFO order notes

+### offload everything

+Looking at the GPU util, seems like we can just offload IO to separate thread and be happy.
+Commenting it out is >15games/second.

+And GPU util is ~94-95%

 ### revisiting M2 ANE again

 Based on synthetic test, with 256 batch size for 2 residual blocks